nighostchris/koify/README.md

 ### KoifyDatabase

 Using Knex as the foundation, we create a global storage to store all database connection through **KoifyDatabase**.
-Support for different database types like MySQL, SQLite and PostgreSQL are coming soon.
+Support for different database types like MySQL, SQLite and PostgreSQL.
 Support for **ORM** are coming soon as well.

 ```typescript